Environmental Engineering Research

 Our tier-1 research institute is equipped with state-of-the-art laboratories and facilities that support groundbreaking environmental research.
 These include advanced simulation and modeling labs, water and air quality testing centers, and renewable energy laboratories.
 Our students and faculty have access to the latest technologies and tools to conduct their research.

-Professors in this area:
+Researchers in this Area

 Connect With Us